codenamenuke/wordpress-ansible-role/README.md

 Contributing
 ------------
-Please feel free to open issues if you find any bugs, problems or if you see room for improvement.
-Also feel free to contact me anytime if you want to ask or discuss something.
+If you find any bugs, issues or improvement opportunities, feel free to open issues or contact me.

 Disclaimer
 ----------
-This role is provided AS IS and I can and will not guarantee that the role works as intended, nor can I be accountable for any damage or misconfiguration done by this role.
-Study the role thoroughly before using it.
+This role can alter system configurations by installing software.
+I can not and will not guarantee that it works as intended.
+Any damage or misconfiguration caused shall be your sole resposnsibility.
+Please study the role carefully before using.

 License
 -------